Article

 Definition of System Testing

 System testing is defined as the process of running tests on the entire software as a whole from a user point of view.
-The goal of this test is to check if the product is meeting the user requirements and needs while finding bugs and defects that must be corrected in order to do so.
-System testing is also referred to as an end-to-end test because of the full cover the test is providing and the advanced development stage the test is performed in.
+The goal of this test is to check if the product is meeting the user requirements and needs while finding bugs and defects that must be corrected to do so.
+System testing is also referred to as an end-to-end test.

 Definition of Integration Testing